fbzhong/git-gerrit/README.md

     update
       Updates the review branch that you are currently on to the latest patch.

-    rebase [<change number>]
-      Rebases the latest patch for a given change number (or the current change branch) against tracking branch, then submits it as a new patch to that change.
-      This helps deal with Gerrit's "Your change could not be merged due to a path conflict" error message.

     patchset [<git-diff options>] [<commit>]
         Display a diff between the top of previous branch and <commit>. <commit> will